defactor-com/documentation/docs/pools/smart-contracts/pools-contract/example.md

 ((pool.totalRewards * poolCommit.amount) / pool.totalCommitted) - poolCommit.claimedAmount
 ```

-- The rewards are then added to the Alice's total claimed amount and then added to the rewards paid out by the pool.
+- The rewards are then added to Alice's total claimed amount and then added to the rewards paid out by the pool.

 - Make the transfer of `total rewards` USDC from the contract to Alice's wallet.